-All of these measures, which include influencer marketing, product placement or guerilla campaigns, are defined as below-the-line marketing.
-The possibilities that result from this are almost endless.
-From flash mobs in the city center to moving catwalks to crazy give-aways, anything goes - as long as there is no damage to property or image and, in case of doubt, the company refers to the promotion as a paid advertising campaign.
+All of these measures, which include influencer marketing, product placement or guerrilla campaigns, are defined as Below-The-Line (BTL) marketing.
+The possibilities that result from it are almost endless.
+From flash mobs in the city centre to moving catwalks to crazy give-aways, anything goes – as long as there is no damage to property or image and, in case of doubt, the company refers to the promotion as a paid advertising campaign.

 BTL measures don’t have to be extravagant or expensive to be successful.
 If created skillfully, charming BTL campaigns gain a certain momentum of their own, grow independently and, in the absolutely best case, make it into the media by themselves.